ElYusubov/Presentations/README.md

-# Presentations
+# Welcome to the Presentations folder

-Collection of presentations
+Each folder has collection of slides, scripts and solution used during the demo sessions.